nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `edit 2 Betsy Crower t/`<br>
   Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### 2.5.
-Finding all persons containing any keyword in their name: `find`
+Finding all tasks containing any keyword in their title: `find`

-Finds persons whose names contain any of the given keywords.<br>
+Finds tasks with titles containing any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

 > * The search is case sensitive. e.g `hans` will not match `Hans`